 What is a Point of Sale Display?

 For anyone trying to understand the term, POS, you may be asking: ‘what is a point of sale display?’.
 A point of sale (POS) display is a form of sales promotion found near, on, or close to a point of purchase.
 Displays located at the point of sale are intended to draw customer attention to specific products.

 Point of sale displays come in a huge variety of shapes and sizes.
-This includes free-standing displays, display units, shelf edging, hanging signs, banners, posters, counter display units, end caps, display stands and display cabinets.
+This includes free-standing displays, gondola displays, shelf edging, hanging signs, banners, posters, countertop displays, end caps, display racks & rails and display cabinets.

 POP vs POS Displays: What Exactly is the Difference?